teal-finance/garcon/README.md

 Restart again the [high-level example](examples/high-level/main.go) with authentication enabled.

-Attention, in this example we use two redundant middlewares: `jwtperm` + `opa` using the same JWT.
+Attention, in this example we use two redundant middleware pieces using the same JWT: `jwtperm` and `opa`.
-This is just an example, do not be confused.
+This is just an example, don't be confused.

 ```sh
 go build -race ./examples/high-level && ./high-level -auth